 Boyd Gaming Corporation (BYD) Expected to Announce Earnings of $0.31 Per Share

-Equities analysts expect that Boyd Gaming Corporation will report $0.31 earnings per share for the current quarter, Zacks reports.
-Six analysts have made estimates for Boyd Gaming Corporation's earnings.
+Equities research analysts expect that Boyd Gaming Corporation will post $0.31 earnings per share for the current quarter, according to Zacks Investment Research .
+Six analysts have issued estimates for Boyd Gaming Corporation's earnings, with estimates ranging from $0.23 to $0.50.

 Comments